Cowboys–Packers rivalry: History

+Two seasons after the controversial 2014 NFC Divisional Game, the 4-seeded Packers again faced off against the top-seeded Cowboys in a 2016 NFC Divisional Game, which was played in Dallas.
+The Packers, who lost soundly to the Cowboys earlier that season in Green Bay, raced out to a 21-3 lead in the first half.
+However, Dallas, behind the efforts of Bryant and rookie quarterback Dak Prescott, fought back to tie the game at 28 in the 4th quarter.
+After the teams traded field goals, Green Bay had a chance to drive into field goal range and win the game at the end of regulation.
+However, the Packers faced a 3rd and 20 at their own 32-yard line with 12 seconds left in regulation and just one timeout at their disposal.
+Although their chances of getting into field goal range were highly improbable, Rodgers threw a laser to tight end Jared Cook, who caught the ball along the Dallas sideline and barely managed to drag both feet in bounds while possessing the ball for an incredible 36-yard completion that got Green Bay into field goal range with time remaining.
+Kicker Mason Crosby then converted the ensuing 51-yard field goal attempt as time expired to send the Cowboys home and the Packers to the NFC Championship Game.
+With this defeat, Green Bay remained undefeated at Dallas’ AT&T Stadium, while Dallas failed to participate in a conference championship game for the 21st consecutive season.

 The two teams played their first overtime game in the series on November 13, 2022.
-The 3-6 Packers, riding a five-game losing streak, entered the game as 3.5-point underdogs to the 6-2 Cowboys, led by former Packers head coach Mike McCarthy in his return to Lambeau Field since getting fired by the Packers in 2018.
+The 3–6 Packers, riding a five-game losing streak, entered the game as 3.5-point underdogs to the 6–2 Cowboys, led by former Packers head coach Mike McCarthy in his return to Lambeau Field since getting fired by the Packers in 2018.
 After a scoreless first quarter, the two teams entered halftime tied at 14 after each team scored two touchdowns.
-The Cowboys would then score two more touchdowns in the third quarter to take a 28-14 lead heading into the fourth quarter.
+The Cowboys would score two more touchdowns in the third quarter to take a 28-14 lead heading into the fourth quarter.
 The Cowboys had never lost a game in franchise history when leading by 14 or more points in the fourth quarter, but two touchdown passes from Aaron Rodgers to rookie wide receiver Christian Watson allowed the Packers to tie the game and send it to overtime.
-After getting the ball first to start overtime, the Cowboys marched down to the Packers' 35-yard line and faced a fourth down with three yards to go, unsuccessfully going for it.
-On the Packers' ensuing drive, Rodgers completed a 36-yard throw to wide receiver Allen Lazard on third down and 1 to set up Mason Crosby's game-winning field goal.
+After getting the ball first to start overtime, the Cowboys marched down to the Packers' 35-yard line and faced a fourth down and three, but couldn’t convert and turned the ball over on downs.
+On the Packers' ensuing drive, Rodgers completed a 36-yard pass to wide receiver Allen Lazard on third down to set up Mason Crosby's game-winning field goal.
+This would be the final start in the series for Rodgers, who was traded to the New York Jets the following offseason.